Read-Only Mode: Your progress will not be saved, and certain functions are unavailable.Click here to sign upand access the full features of Cratecode.

 By: Cratecode

-First, let's address an important different: programming and coding aren't the same thing.
-Cratecode uses both interchangeably, since the word code is a lot shorter than program, but Cratecode doesn't teach people how to code.
+First, let's address an important difference: programming and coding aren't the same thing.
+We often use both interchangeably, since the word code is a lot shorter than program, but Cratecode doesn't teach people how to code.
 It teaches them to program.

 Coding is the act of writing code.
 It might take a bit of memorization, and some knowledge about the language you're using.
 Someone who knows how to code could take a detailed document on what to write and write a program with it, but coding is fairly simple.

 On that note, let's talk about looking stuff up and copying.
-In the real-world, everything's fair game so long as it helps you solve a problem and doesn't break copyright law (if you copy something and insert it into your code, make sure you're allowed to and add a comment to point to where you found it), and that's the environment that I aim to prepare you for.
+In the real-world, everything's fair game so long as it helps you solve a problem and doesn't break copyright law, and that's the environment that I aim to prepare you for.
+That is, if you copy something and insert it into your code, make sure you're allowed to and add a comment to point to where you found it.
 A lot of software development is building upon problems that others have already solved, and knowing how to put them together to solve your specific issue.
-The two main ways you'll see this is through libraries and code segments.
+The two main ways you'll see this are through libraries and code segments.
 Libraries are basically little bundles of code that someone has made which you can download and call (think of them like little programs that your program talks to).
-Code segments, on the other hand, are pieces of code that you might copy, modify a little, and then put directly into your own code (as opposed to libraries, which sort of exist alongside your code and can't be modified).
-Because of this, I'm not going to tell you not to look stuff or copy (of course, so long as it follows the two golden rules above).
-But, I will urge you to:
+Code segments, on the other hand, are pieces of code that you might copy, modify a little, and then put directly into your own code.
+This is in contrast to libraries, which sort of exist alongside your code and usually can't be modified.
+Because of this, I'm not going to tell you not to look stuff up or copy (of course, so long as it follows the two golden rules above).
+But I will urge you to:

 1. Give the problem a go.
 Even if you don't get it, you'll learn a bit by making the attempt.
 After that, check out how other people have solved it (even if you solved it yourself).